MWPierce84/six-feet-over-netlify/src/pages/about/index.md

   - name: Dr. Leela Chandrasekar, MD
     photo: /img/2.jpg
     title: Advisory
-    bio: >-
-      Leela Chandrasekar is a recent graduate from Central Michigan University College of Medicine.
-She completed her senior year rotations at St. John Hospital in Detroit in 2018/2019 and is now doing her pediatric residency program in Chicago.
+    bio: Leela Chandrasekar is a recent graduate from Central Michigan University College of Medicine.
+Completing her senior year rotations at St. John Hospital in Detroit in 2018/2019 and now moving on to her pediatric residency program in Chicago.
 Passionate about working with children, she has learned a great deal about mental health from the adolescent population in the Detroit area.
+Leela is our resident medical advisor badass!
   - photo: /img/david-sfo.jpg
     name: David S. Parnell, Esq
     title: Advisory
-    bio: David acts as the counsel for Six Feet Over and advises us on all things legal.
+    bio: David, unlike Liz, has nothing but professional pictures that can be found via Google.
+David acts as the counsel for Six Feet Over and advises us on all things legal.
 He concentrates his professional practice in deceptive business practices, debt collection harassment, class actions and representative actions, business organization and litigation, civil rights, criminal defense, and credit report errors.
 He has worked as part of the Wayne County Prosecutor's Office and Washtenaw County as a public defender, as well as working for a private defense firm before joining The Parnell Firm.
 We affectionately refer to David as The King of Ireland, just go with it but if you have questions about this, ask Liz.
 ---
 We are passionate about our goals and our mission, and this is why we minimize overhead to just enough to sustain our daily operations.
 While we fundraise and accept donations for a variety of uses, all of which are dedicated to our mission, we allocate the vast majority of funds raised for direct financial assistance for survivors of suicide loss, helping defray and alleviate the unexpected cost burdens associated with their loss.